Foundry Holiday Show 2017

 Where and what do you create?

-My studio is located at the Hope Artiste Village in Pawtucket, RI and typically, you'll find me there painting, creating jewelry or making stained glass.
-Stained glass has been my primary focus in the last few years, but when there's time... ha, there's never enough time to do it all.
+My studio is located at THE MILLS in Pawtucket, RI (545 Pawtucket Avenue) and typically, you'll find me there painting, creating jewelry or making stained glass.
+Stained glass has been my primary focus in the last few years, but when there's time... ha, there's never time to do it all.
 But I do hope to paint a bit more this year.

 How did you get started?